ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-lukel43/thesis.md

 Sports betting in specific, deserves more attention and research because of the interesting position that it finds itself in amongst the broader category of gambling.
 Most forms of gambling such as blackjack, craps, slot machines, and lottery tickets are inherently net negative games, meaning that even when played perfectly, the gambler will always lose money in the long run or in other words can never "beat the house".
 Sports betting on the other hand provides the potential to beat the house, because the house has no control over the outcomes of sporting events.
 The advantage that sportsbooks have over bettors is simply knowledge and scale and they have been able to use this advantage to profit handsomely. [@MichelsOttingLangrock2023] While the scale aspect cannot be addressed by research, the knowledge gap can.
 By closing the knowledge gap the playing field between bettors and sportsbooks can be closed, minimizing losses on the end of bettors.
 To provide bettors with information about implications and options when placing bets is to minimize the risks and harmful effects of betting while making it a more enjoyable experience for the bettor which is what this research accomplishes.

 # Method of approach

-The approach of my research centers around the web application that facilitates the instant notification of opportunities to hedge your bet.
-The main technologies involved in the implementation of this app are Python and the-odds-api, with various supplemental technologies being used to facilitate the smooth development and functionality of the application.
-Here is an architectural diagram of my application:

-To be implemented:
-Poetry -> Python/Flask + the-odds-api -> SQL database for user data -> htmx front end -> Netlify hosting

-As shown above, my project uses Poetry to facilitate the easy management and installation of dependencies with Python.
-The bulk of the implementation of the web app and hedge opportunity finding algorithm are written using Python and Flask.
-This is the stage where user data is stored, bets are stored, and hedging opportunities are calculated with notifications being sent to the user via text.
-Data that is captured by the app are then stored in an SQL database to allow the data to be retrieved by the app later.
-Then, all of the necessary POST and GET requests are handled via htmx.
-Finally, the app is hosted using Netlify's hosting service.
+The method of my research centers around the application I have developed which facilitates the finding of hedging opportunities though a straight forward web interface.
+To accomplish this I used Python, Flask, HTMX, and SQLite.
+I used Python and Flask.
+Flask was particularly helpful because it enabled the easy integration of SQL databases, as well as recurring jobs using their APScheduler.
+Python was the obvious choice due to my familiarity with the language and its ability to enable the development of powerful applications quickly.
+HTMX was very helpful in developing the web portion because it enabled me to have all of the functionality I wanted on the front-end without having to overcomplicate my application with a ton of JavaScript code.
+Lastly, SQLite was the optimal database choice for this project because it allowed me to easy add, change and store data on the fly as the application evolved, and allowed for quick and easy querying to conduct my experiments.

 ## Usage